ja-guzzle/docs/docs/How to guides/Ingest data/Working with Excel.md

 |Path|This is used to specify the File Path where we would like to store our Data.|None|X|✔|

-The Interface for the Excel File Format can be seen in the figure below.
+## The Interface for the Excel File Format is :

 ![image alt text](/img/docs/how-to-guides/ingest_data/excel1.png)